A Quest for Knowledge: Abstract

 \section{Abstract}

 Is more novel research always desirable?
 We develop a model in which knowledge shapes society's policies and guides the search for discoveries.
 Researchers select a question and how intensely to study it.
-The novelty of a question determines both the value and the difficulty of discovering its answer.
-We show that the benefits of discoveries are non-monotone in novelty.
-Through a dynamic externality, moonshots---research on questions more novel than myopically optimal---can improve the evolution of knowledge.
-Incentivizing moonshots requires promising ex-post rewards.
-However, even a myopic funder combines rewards with ex-ante cost reductions to increase research effort.
+The novelty of a question determines both the value and difficulty of discovering its answer.
+We show that the benefits of discoveries are nonmonotone in novelty.
+Knowledge expands endogenously step-by-step over time.
+Through a dynamic externality, moonshots---research on questions more novel than what is myopically optimal---can improve the evolution of knowledge.
+Moonshots induce research cycles in which subsequent researchers connect the moonshot to previous knowledge.